 Select Local Users and Groups > Groups > Event Log Readers.

 Note: If your system is deployed as an Active Directory domain controller, Local Users and Groups will not be available.
-In this case, refer to the Windows documentation section Add the network service account to the domain Event Log Readers Group for the correct account creation process.
+In this case, refer to the Windows documentation to add the network service account to the domain Event Log Readers group.

 Right-click Event Log Readers and select Add to Group.